ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 - making a statement for good purposes (performed by hacktivists) or for bad purposes like terrorism (performed by terrorist groups), often by performing a denial-of-service (DoS) attack
 - making a statement for bad purposes form inside of the organization (performed by insiders)

-#### 3.7.1 TASK Reading and understanding a detailled incident report
 In the previous report, what is the general motivation of the APT that was behind the incident (we only need the first word of the previously mentioned motivations):